 - KEBA (32A)

 For the newer charging points, wall models have been chosen.
 The dual wallboxes with 2 connectors are connected via 2x 400V / 32A so that each connector can deliver 22kW.
 In addition, these wallboxes have a built-in energy measurement, badge reader, Ethernet connection and support OCPP1.6 and mode 3.

 - Alfen Eve Double

 - Bluecorner DUAL44

 The charging points are connected to a separate local network with the charging station server and from there connect to the EnergyVille cloud platform.
 This collects all information that may be relevant to implement, test and evaluate smart charging strategies.
-Communication between charging stations and the charging station server is done via OCPP 1.6 JSON.
+Communication between charging stations and the charging station server is done via OCPP.
 The possibilities of OCPI and OSCP are also being investigated in order to involve the other charging stations on Thor through their operators in experiments in the regulatory sandbox community on Thor.